 Carpal bones.
 The 8 bones that create the wrist.
-The carpal bones are connected to 2 bones of the arm, the ulna bone and the radius bone.
+The carpal bones are connected to 2 bones of the arm.
+These are the ulna bone and the radius bone.

 Reasons for the procedure

-X-rays of the extremities (such as the arm, leg, hand, foot, ankle, shoulder, knee, hip or hand) may be performed to assess the bones of the extremity for injuries, such as fractures or broken bones, or evidence of other injuries or conditions, such as infection, arthritis, tendinitis, bone spurs, tumors, or congenital abnormalities.
+X-rays of the extremities (like the arm, leg, hand, foot, ankle, shoulder, knee, hip or hand) may be performed to assess the bones of the extremity for injuries, like fractures or broken bones, or evidence of other injuries or conditions, like infection, arthritis, tendinitis, bone spurs, tumors, or congenital abnormalities.
 X-rays of the extremities may also be used to evaluate bone growth and development in children.

-X-rays of joints may be done to evaluate damage to soft tissues, such as cartilage, muscle, tendons, or ligaments, and to assess for the presence of fluid in the joint, and other abnormalities of the joint such as bone spurs, narrowing of the joint, and changes in the structure of the joint.
+X-rays of joints may be done to evaluate damage to soft tissues, like cartilage, muscle, tendons, or ligaments.
+Also to assess for the presence of fluid in the joint, and other abnormalities of the joint, like bone spurs, narrowing of the joint, and changes in the structure of the joint.

-There may be other reasons for your doctor to recommend an X-ray of the extremities.
+There may be other reasons for your health care provider to recommend an X-ray of the extremities.

 Risks of the procedure

-If you are pregnant or suspect that you may be pregnant, you should notify your doctor.
+If you are pregnant or suspect that you may be pregnant, you should notify your health care provider.
 Radiation exposure during pregnancy may lead to birth defects.
-If it is necessary for you to have an X-ray of the extremities, special precautions will be made to minimize the radiation exposure to the fetus.
+If it is necessary for you to have an X-ray of the extremities, special precautions will be made to reduce the radiation exposure to the fetus.

 Before the procedure

-Your doctor will explain the procedure to you and offer you the opportunity to ask questions that you might have about the procedure.
+Your health care provider will explain the procedure to you and offer you the opportunity to ask questions that you might have about the procedure.

 Notify the radiologic technologist if you are pregnant or suspect you may be pregnant.

-Notify the radiologic technologist if you have had a recent barium X-ray procedure, as this may interfere with obtaining an optimal X-ray exposure of the lower back area during a hip X-ray.
+Notify the radiologic technologist if you have had a recent barium X-ray procedure.
+This may interfere with obtaining an optimal X-ray exposure of the lower back area during a hip X-ray.

 During the procedure